 Once this approach is taken, the final step is to consider how to push these insights down to the operational level.
 As the Bank News article notes, “the true value of a risk assessment is unlocked when it’s pushed to the front line, or process level, where issues first materialize.
 That information can be used to identify cost-effective solutions, building the business case at the appropriate decision-making level.”

-Realizing the potential of heat maps and risk assessments
+Realizing the potential of risk heat maps and enterprise risk assessments

 These much-maligned tools, on their own, may not produce the actionable data management expects from an ERM program.
 However, when used as the foundation for exploration of risks outside of tolerance levels, they begin to approach their true potential.